-Robert Evans, a director of Targa and our general partner, is also a director of ONE Gas, Inc. ("ONE").
+Robert Evans, a director of Targa and of the Partnership's general partner, is also a director of ONE Gas, Inc. ("ONE").
 We have commercial arrangements with Kansas Gas Service ("Kansas Gas"), a division of ONE.
 During 2016, we transacted sales of \$18.0 million with Kansas Gas.